-Mia Thom, a local Climate activist, and co-organiser of the Byron Shire Youth for Climate movement, has been responsible for organising school strikes since 2018, which have attracted thousands of community members.
+Mia Thom, a local Climate activist, and past co-organiser of the Byron Shire Youth for Climate movement has been responsible for organising school strikes since 2018, which have attracted thousands of community members.

 Her Bundjalung heritage and ongoing passion and commitment to Indigenous rights, has led to an intersectional approach to Climate Change, promoting Indigenous knowledge as one of the core solutions to our systemic issues.
 Her dedication to community and mobilisation of youth to action has been recognised through the ADF Long Tan leadership award as well as being awarded Young Australian of the year within the Byron Shire.